Dr Kenneth J Moise Jr., MD

 3. How common is platelet alloimmunization and Neonatal Alloimmune Thrombocytopenia?

 Studies of a large number of women have shown that about one in every 1000 women who are HPA-1 negative have antibodies.
 About 10% of HPA-1 negative women who have previously given birth to a HPA-1 positive child, have antibodies.
-Neonatal Alloimmune Thrombocytopenia occurs in about one out of every 5000 deliveries.
+Intracranial haemorrhage due to neonatal alloimmune thrombocytopenia occurs in about one out of every 10,000 deliveries.
+2020

 4. Does platelet alloimmunization cause repeated early miscarriages?